The Mediation Process

 Once a workable solution is reached, Ms. Howard prepares the written agreement, which then becomes a court order.
 Children are kept out of the conflict.

-Other Mediation Services Provided by the Law and Mediation Office of Anne B. Howard:
+Other Mediation Services Provided by Attorney Anne B. Howard:

 • Probate and Elder Law Mediation